How to Harness the Visual Powers of the Right-Brained Learner

 If it were me, I would begin each day with these three activities.
 Over time, what you will see is that your child will make tremendous gains and learn more quickly than children who are being taught without visual elements.
 That might sound impossible, but I have taught children who had so many labels that they could hardly walk upright for the load they were carrying.
 This method of teaching (using images and body motion, of teaching the whole thing straight away) cut through the confusion of all the teaching details that did not help them and took them straight to the core of the learning that resulted in their being able to read, spell, and write.
-It is not the method that is incredible per se, but it is the capacity of the child’s brain to learn beautifully when we give it what it needs.
+It is not the method that is incredible, but the capacity of the child’s brain to learn beautifully when we give it what it needs.

 I hurt for every bright and talented child out there who is struggling under a system that is not working for them.
 Child after child is shutting down and there is no reason for this!
 Let’s work together to help them love learning.

 If a child is struggling, don’t use more and more details.
 Cut through all that, get to the point immediately and learning will happen!
 Go get SnapWords® and use them for teaching reading and spelling and writing.
 One word a day at the beginning, following the 3 point outline above, and then as many words a day as your child wants to learn.